 List of Laureates

-- Her Excellency Zuzana Čaputová, President of the Slovak Republic.
+1. Her Excellency Zuzana Čaputová, President of the Slovak Republic.
 Plaque № 001 (Brookwood Military Cemetery.
 December 4, 2019).

-- Mr. Ľubomír Rehák, Ambassador Extraordinary and Plenipotentiary of the Slovak Republic to the Court of St. James´s in London.
+2. His Excellency Ľubomír Rehák, Ambassador Extraordinary and Plenipotentiary of the Slovak Republic to the Court of St. James´s in London.
 Plaque № 002 (St Michael’s Abbey in Farnborough.
 December 4, 2019).

-- Her Majesty Queen Margrethe II of Denmark.
+3. Her Majesty Queen Margrethe II of Denmark.
 Plaque № 003 (Awarded on April 16, 2020.
 The Plaque on behalf of Servare et Manere was handed over in the Yellow Palace – Det Gule Palæ – on September 29, 2020 to hands of Mr. Henning Fode, Private Secretary of Her Majesty the Queen by His Excellency Mr. Miroslav Wlachovský, the Ambassador of the Slovak Republic to the Kingdom of Denmark).

 Memorial Medal of Tree of Peace

-- Mr. Ross P. Marine, Honorary Consul of the Slovak Republic to the Midwest USA, Kansas City.
+1. Mr. Ross P. Marine, Honorary Consul of the Slovak Republic to the Midwest USA, Kansas City.
 Medal № 001 (September 28, 2020).

-- His Highness †Joachim Ernst, Duke of Anhalt (11 January 1901 – 18 February 1947), the last ruler of the Duchy of Anhalt, In Memoriam.
+2. † His Highness Joachim Ernst, Duke of Anhalt (11 January 1901 – 18 February 1947), the last ruler of the Duchy of Anhalt, In Memoriam.
 Medal № 002 in a Special class with rubies (January 11, 2021).

-- Mr. Rustambek Qurbanov, Chairman of the Committee on Friendship and International Relations with foreign countries under the Cabinet of Ministers of Uzbekistan.
+3. Mr. Rustambek Qurbanov, Chairman of the Committee on Friendship and International Relations with foreign countries under the Cabinet of Ministers of Uzbekistan.
 Medal № 003 (Victory Park, Tashkent.
 March 15, 2021).

-- Mr. Ján Bóry, Ambassador Extraordinary and Plenipotentiary of the Slovak Republic to the Uzbekistan.
+4. Mr. Ján Bóry, Ambassador Extraordinary and Plenipotentiary of the Slovak Republic to the Uzbekistan.
 Medal № 004 (Victory Park, Tashkent.
 March 15, 2021).

-- International Commission for the Protection of the Alps – CIPRA.
+5. International Commission for the Protection of the Alps – CIPRA.
 Medal № 005 (Schaan, Liechtenstein.
 June 4, 2021).

 Friend of Peace

 Friend of Peace is an honorary title and honourable mention of Servare et Manere.
-By receiving this title and award, personalities express a formal support for the international project the Tree of Peace in the country of their birth.
-This honour may also be associated with exclusive Patronage over the Project in a particular country.
-Good ideas and projects need the support of strong friends.
+By awarding this title and award, international personalities express their support for the Tree of Peace initiative in their country of birth.
+Honorable mention may also be granted to military, civilian and ecclesiastical persons who have contributed to the successful implementation and planting of the Tree of Peace.
+This award may also be associated with exclusive Patronage over the Project in a particular country because good ideas and projects need the support of strong friends.
 The number of laureates is not limited.
 Laureates are included in a special register.
 The Friend of Peace is intended only for living persons and cannot be granted to an organization.
 This honourable mention and title was established on January 1, 2020.

 List of Laureates

-- Mrs. Dagmar Havlová Veškrnová, former First Lady of the Czech Republic, actress and founder of the VIZE 97 Foundation.
+1. Mrs. Dagmar Havlová Veškrnová, former First Lady of the Czech Republic, actress and founder of the VIZE 97 Foundation.
 Madam Havlová is also the Patron of the project for the Czech Republic (2020).

-- HI and RH Markus Habsburg-Lothringen, great-grandson of Emperor Franz Joseph I of Austria and a member of the Tuscan line of the House of Habsburg (2020).
+2. HI and RH Markus Habsburg-Lothringen, great-grandson of Emperor Franz Joseph I of Austria and a member of the Tuscan line of the House of Habsburg (2020).

-- Her Majesty Empress Farah Pahlavi, Shahbanou of Iran (2020).
+3. Her Majesty Farah Pahlavi, former Shahbanou of Iran (2020).

-- His Eminence Soane Patita Paini Cardinal Mafi, Bishop of Tonga.
+4. His Eminence Soane Patita Paini Cardinal Mafi, Bishop of Tonga.
 Cardinal Mafi is also the Representative of the project for Tonga (2020).

-- His Majesty King Simeon II of the Bulgarians (July 7, 2020).
+5. His Majesty King Simeon II of the Bulgarians (July 7, 2020).

-- His Majesty Kiingi Tuheitia Pootatau Te Wherowhero VII, the current Maaori King in New Zealand (September 30, 2020).
+6. His Majesty Kiingi Tuheitia Pootatau Te Wherowhero VII, the current Maaori King in New Zealand (September 30, 2020).

-- His Excellency Sir Iakoba Taeia Italeli CMT, GCMG, former Governor-General of Tuvalu (October 8, 2020).
+7. His Excellency Sir Iakoba Taeia Italeli CMT, GCMG, former Governor-General of Tuvalu (October 8, 2020).

-- Sir David Suchet, CBE, world famous English actor, known for his work on British stage and television (February 7, 2021).
+8. Sir David Suchet, CBE, world famous English actor, known for his work on British stage and television (February 7, 2021).

-- The Grand Ducal House of Mecklenburg-Strelitz.
+9. The Grand Ducal House of Mecklenburg-Strelitz.
 The Grand Duchy of Mecklenburg-Strelitz was a territory in Northern Germany which was a sovereign state until 1918.
 The current Head of the House of Mecklenburg-Strelitz is His Highness Borwin, Duke of Mecklenburg (April 15, 2021).